cqmu-lq/CrossFuse-XGBoost/README.md

 3. Run every cell of "src/data/crossfuse_xgboost.ipynb" according to the instructions in Jupyter.
 Make sure that the data set is stored in the same path as specified in the script.

 4. The script will execute the CrossFuse-XGBoost method and generate the predicted maximum daily recommended dose for each compound in the dataset.
+Each cell has a functional comment about the result.

 Please refer to the code comments for further instructions on customizing the method or adapting it to your specific use case.